-Nine health and fitness apps to turn your Apple Watch into a personal trainer
+9 of the best health and fitness apps for your Apple Watch

 You don’t need to buy a premium subscription to get this Apple Watch functionality.
 However, if you do choose to upgrade, you’ll receive extra analysis and additional features to help you set goals.

-Strava for iOS, free or $3 to $5 per month for a premium subscription
+Strava for iOS, free or $8 per month for a premium subscription

 2. Lifesum

-Note: This post has been updated.
-It was originally published on November 29, 2018.